isaacmg/fb_scraper/readme.md

 [![Codecov branch](https://img.shields.io/codecov/c/github/isaacmg/fb_scraper.svg)]()
 [![Code Health](https://landscape.io/github/isaacmg/fb_scraper/master/landscape.svg?style=flat)](https://landscape.io/github/isaacmg/fb_scraper/master)

-The goal of this project is to extract data from Facebook Posts (on pages and in groups) and then send it to Spark for analysis by NLP algorithms.
-For our purposes we want to extract information about upcoming paddling meetups, videos of rivers, flow info, and reports on streams.
-However, our solution should be generalizable to other datasets as well.
-In our setup data will then be combined with relevant data from Twitter, USGS, Instagram, and paddling message boards in order to provide targeted reccomendations to our users.
-Relevant information about rivers will be added to our PaddleSearch search engine for easy by our users searching later on.
-In the future we hope to utilize Facebook Webhooks in order to get the data in realtime, however this currently is not availible for groups.
-While this is primarily targeted to paddling we hope people will find this useful in fullfilling any data extraction/analysis task that uses the FB API.The scraper itself was orginally taken from the facebook-page-post-scraper by minimaxir which you can read about [here](https://github.com/minimaxir/acebook-page-post-scraper) for more information.
+The goal of this project is to implement a Facebook scraping and extraction engine.
+This project is originally based on the scraper from minimaxir which you can find [here](https://github.com/minimaxir/acebook-page-post-scraper).
+However, our project aims to take this one step further and create a continous scraping and processing system which can easily be deployed into production.
+Specfically, for our purposes we want to extract information about upcoming paddling meetups, event information, flow info, and other river related reports.
 ## Instructions

-To get the ID of a Facebook page or a group id go [here](https://lookup-id.com) and input the url of the page or group you are trying to scrape.
+To get the ID of a Facebook group go [here](https://lookup-id.com) and input the url of the page or group you are trying to scrape.

 ### You will need to have Python 3.5 installed along with Spark and Jupyter Notebooks.